matplotlib/matplotlib/doc/thirdpartypackages/index.rst

 ========

-`sviewgui <https://pypi.org/project/sviewgui/>`_ is a PyQt-based GUI for visualisation of data from csv files or `pandas.DataFrames`.
+`sviewgui <https://pypi.org/project/sviewgui/>`_ is a PyQt-based GUI for visualisation of data from csv files or `pandas.DataFrame`\s.
 Main features:

 - Scatter, line, density, histgram, and box plot types
 - Settings for the marker size, line width, number of bins of histgram,